drsanches/photobooth/readme.md

 - Log userId even for public urls?
 - Use upsert
 - Check collisions for 2FA operations (create disabled user for registration and enable it on confirmation?)
-- Refactor validations.
-Validate closer to db operations (or use db exceptions)
 - Check swagger errors for all urls.
 Maybe group all swagger annotations in one using array?
 - Add ObjectMapper bean
 - Add test profile with h2?